GfSE/SAF-Specification/stakeholders.md

 * Which columns and rows does the frameworks grid have?

   ***Rationale:  I need to structure the framework into an understandable grid layout.***
+* Which concerns are does an architecture framework stakeholder have?

+  ***Rationale:  I need to analyze the concerns if they are justified by SE best practice.***
 * Which concerns are framed by a viewpoint of the framework?

   ***Rationale:  I need to design viewpoints that fullfill stakeholders information needs and cover the purpose of the viewpoints.***
-* Which concerns are related to the frameworks stakeholders?

-  ***Rationale:  I need to analyze the concerns if they are justified by SE best practice.***
 * Which dependencies to other viewpoints exist for a viewpoint of the framework?

   ***Rationale:  I need to explain the hard(e.g. by required model elements being a prerequisite) and soft (a recommended good practice) dependencies to frameworks users.***